wassermanm/twitterClient/README.md

 The governing principal I tried to adhere to when writing this app, as I do in all the code I write, is to implement the simplest thing that will work.
 I also took the notions of object responsibility and encapsulation into consideration.

+If this were a real networked app I would have taken the asynchronous behaviour of network calls into consideration and all that it entails, (UI "spinners" for example).
+Given the nature of the app that I did build I didn't think that this was necessary.